 Dr. Greene has been part of the UCCS Psychology Department since 1986.
 She conducts research on how people remember legally-relevant information and make decisions about laws and legal policies.
 She has mentored many undergraduate and graduate students in their research on these topics and has taught a variety of undergraduate and graduate courses in social psychology and psychology and law.
-She currently serves as Director of the Psychology Honors Program (undergraduate) and the Psychological Sciences MA program.
+She served as Director of the Psychology Honors Program (undergraduate) and the Psychological Science MA program.

 PhD Psychology and Law, University of Washington, 1983